rmrk-team/evm/docs/RMRK/equippable/RMRKEquippable.md

 error RMRKBadPriorityListLength()
 ```

-Attempting to set the priorities with an array of length that doesn&#39;t match the length of active resources array
+Attempting to set the priorities with an array of length that doesn&#39;t match the length of active assets array